Criador-Horarios/Criador-Horarios/README.md

 - [ ] When exporting to image, lessons overlapping bugs -> Try react-use-screenshot
 - [ ] Courses from another degree are not removed from courses list when a different degree is selected
 - [X] When a shift is selected, if the course is unselected and selected again, it may have a different color
+- [x] There were no 'Teórico-Práticas' type of shifts

 ## Suggestions